borasaygac/SAT-Solver-DPLL/README.md

 ## Results

 We plotted our runtimes by sorting them in increasing order using `mkplot`.
 For exact runtimes and plots with higher timeout, see folder `./solution/runtime` and `./cactus/` respectively.

+**Evaluation**:

+- The number of solved instances within on 60 seconds are as follows
+  - INC: 109
+  - DLIS: 124
+  - DLCS: 126
+  - JW: 124

 ![Alt text](cactus/cactusPlot60secs.png/?raw=true "Optional Title")